bertreb/pimatic-hass/README.md

   discovery: true
   discovery_prefix: hass
 ```
-It's important to use 'hass' as the discovery_prefix, otherwise the automatic installation of devices will not work.
+It's important to use a discovery_prefix, thats the same as the discovery_prefix you are using in the pimatic plugin.
+Otherwise the automatic installation of devices will not work.

 Than you add the MQTT integration in Home Assistant.
 Goto to the settings menu and select integrations.
 Pusg the add button (+) and type mqtt.